 These are recommended for those with a damaged tooth.
 A significant part of the tooth structure has to be removed to place a crown.

 Bottom line?
 Talk with your dentist.
 Everyone's teeth yellow over time, so talking with your dentist will help you figure out what options make sense for you.
-If you are a student at Columbia, you can contact Health Services at Columbia to learn about your dental care options.
-Otherwise, you can consult your own dentist, a nearby dental school associated with a university, and/or your own health care provider for a referral.
+Consult your own dentist, a nearby dental school associated with a university, and/or your own health care provider for a referral.